 Surmounting security concerns

 The PCaaS model also provides a potential solution to another common barrier to digital transformation – security.
-PCaaS can encompass data backup (opens in new tab), disaster recovery (opens in new tab) and remote wiping, giving a business the peace of mind that if the device is stolen, damaged or suffers a cyber-attack that valuable corporate data can be both wiped or recovered.
+PCaaS can encompass data backup, disaster recovery and remote wiping, giving a business the peace of mind that if the device is stolen, damaged or suffers a cyber-attack that valuable corporate data can be both wiped or recovered.

 As more companies embrace digital transformation and with it mobile working strategies, this raises concerns over keeping sensitive data safe.
 In fact, cybersecurity concerns are a primary worry for business leaders, hindering potential organisational transformation.
 In a recent survey, 60% of respondents said that exposure of customer data was the largest security concern, closely followed by cybercriminal sophistication (56%) and increased threat surface (53%).